JMB-Scripts/AR-Structural-Biology/README.md

 - **mCherry**: `https://jmb-scripts.github.io/AR-Structural-Biology/index.html?model=model4`

-You can use a QR code generator in QR-Code directory edit the Qr-code to note the correct URL and then
+You can use a QR code generator in QR-Code directory
+1. **Edit the Qr-code to note the correct URL
+2. **Then in a terminal type:

  ** `python Qr-code.py`

 ## QR Codes